hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 You need a cleaner solution to have a kubeconfig file that is not tied to a specific user, has the right set of privileges, and works permanently with the standard kubectl tool.
 This blog post walks you through the process of creating a general-purpose kubeconfig file that allows you to access and deploy applications to the Kubernetes cluster in HPE GreenLake for Containers.
 The created kubeconfig files can be used by any external scripts, especially in your CI/CD pipeline setup, to work with the Kubernetes cluster.

 ## Prerequisites
 You need to download the kubectl binary, together with the HPE kubectl plugin and the kubeconfig file, from the launched HPE Ezmeral Runtime Enterprise Dashboard.
-The downloaded Kubectl binary and its plugin need to be set up in your environment.
+The downloaded kubectl binary and its plugin need to be set up in your environment.
 To simplify the setup process, you export the environment variable `KUBECONFIG` and point it to the downloaded kubeconfig file.
 With those setups in place, you can access the Kubernetes cluster in the HPE GreenLake for Containers.

 You have access to permissions that can create and update the following resources in the Kubernetes cluster:
 -	Kubernetes Service Account(s)